-Notice of tonight's City Council public hearing was published in the Daily Review on February 2 and posted on the City website.
+Notice of tonight's Planning Commission was published in the Daily Review on January 5 and posted on the City website.
 Beginning in October 2017, the City also increased the mailing notification for the NOA, community workshop #2, and tonight's Planning Commission meeting from 500 feet to 1000 feet from the Plan Area to expand public outreach.
-The City also emailed notice of tonight's meeting to the Specific Plan interested party email list with over.
+The City also emailed notice of tonight's meeting to the Specific Plan interested party email list.